Joyce DiDonato Master Classes

 2018 Joyce DiDonato Master Class 3/3

 In addition to a completed online form, all applicants must submit a short biography (100 words maximum), a current headshot, a one-page resume, two letters of recommendation, and audition videos.
 The audition videos (audio-only files are not accepted) should include unedited performances of two arias, one in Italian and the other in a language of the applicant’s choice.
+Please be mindful of including only opera arias (rather than oratorio or musical theater repertoire) and do not submit more than the two examples requested.
 Applicants will also need to submit a short essay (250 words maximum) in response to the following question: Why do you sing?

 Invited participants are expected to arrive in New York City the day before the master classes begins and depart the day after they concludes.
 Shared hotel accommodations are provided.
-Expenses of up to $500 (North America) and $1,000 (international) will be reimbursed to each participant traveling from outside the New York City area.
+Expenses for each participant traveling from outside the New York City area will be reimbursed up to $600 (inside North America) and $1,200 (outside North America).

 Mezzo-soprano Joyce DiDonato’s performances have been called “a model of singing in which all components of the art form—technique, sound, color, nuance, diction—come together in service to expression and eloquence” by The New York Times.
 The revered singer presents a series of three public master classes for young opera singers who were chosen from an international pool of applicants.
 Click here to explore more Workshops and Master Classes.